jadebowl/AlertViewCustom/README.md

 - Change Agree Button Corner Radius
 - Change Agree Button Color
 - Change View Background Color
+- Change Corner Radius of the whole AlertView
+- Add Animation from the Bottom when in .bottom Position

 ### Latest:
-- Possibility to change Corner Radius of the whole AlertView
+- Possibility to change Font
-- Added Animation from the Bottom when in .bottom Position

 ## Example
 | Position and No Title | Radius and No Message | Icon and Color | One Button |